BradenJung/CSC230-Software-Design-and-Engineering-GAINS/README.md

 - **Backend Scaffold**: Node.js project structured with controllers/services/middleware for future Express (or similar) implementation.
 - **Tooling**: npm scripts (`npm run dev`, `npm run build`, `npm run start`) provided by `create-next-app`.

+## Frontend Highlights

+- Auth pages now sit inside the same gradient chrome as the homepage, so login and signup screens feel consistent with the rest of the toolkit.
+- The Projects dashboard persists sample projects to `localStorage` and now surfaces a stubbed settings modal for future project-level configuration work.
+- Bar and Line Chart routes were restyled with shared layout helpers and informative copy to explain what each visualization module will offer once data hooks are live.

 ## Directory Guide

 ```